nhanb/old.hi.imnhan.com/content/posts/video-streaming-finale-or-why-put-io-is-awesome.md

 It has a web-based video player that lets me pick subtitles.

-In cases when the subtitles aren't recognized, or I want to switch between audio tracks, I can always drag-n-drop the original file's streaming URL from the browser straight to an mpv launcher like this:
+In cases when the subtitles aren't recognized, or when I want to switch between audio tracks, I can always drag-n-drop the original file's streaming URL from the browser straight to an mpv launcher like this: